When Teachers Take A Breath, Students Can Bloom

 Among the students who rated lower on social skills at the outset of the study — presumably some of the most vulnerable — reading scores also improved.
 Again, these effects came from working with the teachers, not directly with the students.

 Bonnie Kirkwood and Michele Coyle-Hughes work at P.S.
 279 in the Bronx.
-They spent the school year that just ended helping teach CARE techniques to their colleagues.
+Their school participated in the study over the 2014-2015 school year, and they spent the school year that just ended helping teach the techniques to their colleagues.

 They are back at the CARE For Teachers retreat to figure out how to spread it further.
 As part of the student support staff, "I deal with teachers in crisis," says Coyle-Hughes.
 "I can see that they need more tools."